Calyps0man/rdram-ps3test/README.md

 Requirements:

--A backward-compatible PS3 with PS2 hardware (CECHA or CECHB models ONLY)<br>
+-A backward-compatible PS3 with nops2 fault (CECHA or CECHB models ONLY)<br>
 -CFW or a suitable development environment<br>
 -Devblind or similar tool to enable writing to dev folder<br>
 -EEGS UART Adapter (same as for Syscon)<br>